 Right to treatment in SwedenIf you live in Denmark and work in Sweden, you are entitled to get the same treatment as Swedish citizens.
 This applies to both emergency and planned treatment.

 This information is for EU citizens only.

 Border commuters, i.e. people who live in one country and work in another, can choose where they want to be treated.
 This applies for both acute and planned treatment.
 Family members of border workers are excluded however.
 They must seek planned treatment in the country of residence, but they are of course entitled to emergency treatment in both countries.

 Right to medical treatment – show the National Agency for Social Insurance (Försäkringskassan) certificate

 If you live in Denmark and work in Sweden, you must apply for a special certificate: “Certificate of entitlement to healthcare in Sweden”.
 This entitles you to use the Swedish hospital system without having to pay more than the Swedes.
 You must show the certificate, for instance, when visiting a doctor or buying medical products.

-You apply for a “Certificate of entitlement to healthcare in Sweden” by filling in a form and send it to:
+You apply for a “Certificate of entitlement to healthcare in Sweden” by filling in a form (in Swedish) and send it to:

 839 88 Östersund

 Do not forget to write your Swedish social security number on all documents.